 reasonable cost point.

-Since 1995 we manufacture using cabinet wall materials using 2 factors.
+Since 1995 we manufacture cabinet wall materials using 2 factors.

-A. Cabinet wall materials which function as an Acoustic Blanket, instead of relying on "Just Mass".
+A. Cabinet wall materials which function as an Acoustic Blanket, instead of walls relying only on "Just Mass".

 curved cabinet shapes.